grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 17: Data Visualization

-In this section, we learn to scrape data from the network, store the data in a
+In this section, we learn to scrape data from the network, store the data in a database and then read the data from the database to produce in in-browser visualization of the data.

 -------
 -------